wp-plugins/microkids-related-posts/readme.txt

 = 2.5 =
 * Improved the AJAX search utility with a more fluent way of updating the results list
-* Added support for multiple instances of the widget by using the new [Widget API](http://codex.wordpress.org/Version_2.8#New_Widgets_API) introduced in Wordpress 2.8
+* Added support for multiple instances of the widget by using the new [Widget API](http://codex.wordpress.org/Version_2.8#New_Widgets_API) introduced in WordPress 2.8
 * Fixed a bug where the widget wouldn't show on pages
 * Related private posts are now displayed to users who have the necessary priviliges